Estimated reading time: 26 minutes

 Discuss the excitement of arriving at the destination to shift focus from the flight.

 We often end up being the last ones off the plane, but we actually prefer it that way—unless we have a short connecting flight.
 Standing in line with a crowd of people trying to grab their belongings and slowly shuffling down the aisles can be challenging, especially with two little kids and their things.
-It can become almost unmanageable.

 Plan for Time Adjustments